 Daily charts for the USD MXN

 The USD continues to exhibit signs of weakness overall in forex and the Mexican Peso may be able to feast upon the notion more bearishness via the Dollar will emerge mid-term.
-The Mexican has been following a down trend line touching it at times and then immediately bouncing off it and continuing down.
-The Mexican has finally broke through the first down trend line and with the rsi below the sell zone indicates there is more up movement to come from this pair in this time zone.
-This pair should reach the .236 at 2049189 on the secondary fib giving 3,256 pips.
-It should continue to the second down trend line and the.382 on the secondary fib at 20.78366 and the .180 on the primary fib at the same price level.
-This should give 6,039 pips.
+The Mexican has been following a down trend line touching it at times and then immediately bouncing off it and continuing down until finally it has broken through the down trend line.
+The rsi is in the sell zone and this pair should go to the .270 at 19.50192 giving 1,379 pips.
+If it continues to the 1.618 at 18.82818 giving 2,052 pips.

 Hourly charts for the USD MXN